Gulslabs/learn-gen-ai/ocr-processor/readme.md

 gcloud init
 ```

 Follow the prompts to:
 1. Login to your Google account (browser will open)
-2. Select or create a Google Cloud project with id "osrprocessor20251029"
+2. Select or create a Google Cloud project set PROJECT_ID TO `osrprocessor20251029`

-**Note for Windows users:** If you see any errors, try running as Administrator or use the "Cloud SDK Shell" that was installed with the SDK.
+**Windows:** If you see any errors, try running as Administrator or use the "Cloud SDK Shell" that was installed with the SDK.

 ### 3. List Projects
 1. Ensure you see the project created in step 2.